-- (A) It is unlawful for a person to carry onto any premises or property owned, operated, or controlled by a private or public school, college, university, technical college, other post-secondary institution, or into any publicly-owned building a firearm of any kind, without the express permission of the authorities in charge of the premises or property. - (8) It is unlawful for a person to enter the premises or property described in subsection (A) and to display, brandish, or threaten others with a firearm. - (C) A person who violates the provisions of this section is guilty of a felony and, upon conviction, must be fined not more than five thousand dollars or imprisoned not more than five years, or both. - (D) This section does not apply to a guard, law enforcement officer, or member of the armed forces, or student of military science.
-A married student residing in an apartment provided by the private or public school whose presence with a weapon in or around a particular building is authorized by persons legally responsible for the security of the buildings is also exempted from the provisions of this section. - (E) For purposes of this section, the terms "premises" and "property" do not include state or locally owned or maintained roads, streets, or rights-of-way of them, running through or adjacent to premises or property owned, operated, or controlled by a private or public school, college, university, technical college, or other post-secondary institution, which are open full time to public vehicular traffic. - (F) This section does not apply to a person who is authorized to carry concealed weapons pursuant to Article 4, Chapter 31 of Title 23 (CWP) when upon any premises, property, or building that is part of an interstate highway rest area facility.
+- (A) It is unlawful for a person to carry onto any premises or property owner operated, or controlled by a private or public school, college, university, technical college, other post-secondary institution, or into any publicly-owned building firearm of any kind, without the express permission of the authorities in charges the premises or property. - (8) It is unlawful for a person to enter the premises or property described in subsection (A) and to display, brandish, or threaten others with a firearm. - (C) A person who violates the provisions of this section is guilty of a felony and upon conviction, must be fined not more than five thousand dollars of more on more than five years, or both. - D) This section does not apply to a guard, law enforcement officer, or member of the armed forces, or student of military science.
+A married student residing in a partment provided by the private or public school whose presence with ε veapon in or around a particular building is authorized by persons legally esponsible for the security of the buildings is also exempted from the provisions of this section. - F) This section does not apply to a person who is authorized to carry concealed reapons pursuant to Article 4, Chapter 31 of Title 23 (CWP) when upon any remises, property, or building that is part of an interstate highway rest area acility.